 Verbatim means “word for word.”
 It’s one of multiple types of transcription that can be used depending on the goal of the document.
 Another is intelligent verbatim transcription, which takes context into account.

 Transcribers who work straight verbatim take the audio and type absolutely everything said.
 They include every utterance, regardless of the level of importance or usefulness.

-You can imagine that verbatim transcription is indispensable in a legal setting, or if you’re trying to settle an argument after the fact.
-Wouldn’t we all love to have access to a verbatim transcript when we’re trying to figure out who agreed to do the dishes earlier.
+Verbatim transcription is indispensable in a legal setting, for example.
+It’s even handy if you’re trying to settle an argument.
+Wouldn’t we love a verbatim transcript when we’re trying to figure out who agreed to do the dishes earlier?

-Repeated sentences which might sound great when delivered live, for emphasis, but are unnecessary for reading
+- Repeated sentences that might sound great when delivered live, for emphasis, but are unnecessary for reading

-Your priority with intelligent verbatim transcription is to get to the meaning, not the letter, of what was said.
-So the transcriber may also use their best judgement to do things like insert punctuation and correct obvious grammar errors to make the text more readable.
+Again, the priority with intelligent verbatim transcription is uncovering the meaning of the data.
+So, the transcriber may also use their best judgement to do things like insert punctuation and correct obvious grammar errors to make the text more readable.

 Are you looking for more information about verbatim transcription, or other ways of transcribing content?
 Shoot us a message.
 We would love to help you out.

 In-Game Player Toxicity: Using AI to Make Gaming Safer

 In-game player toxicity is a widespread issue, Artificial Intelligence is creating it a safer and more inc...